Game Assignments Orientation for New Officials

 The applicable assignment secretary shall solely determine the validity of the excuse and if the excuse is acceptable or unacceptable.

-Assignments turned back requires significant extra work by the applicable assignment secretary, accordingly, if a member turns back an assignment anytime during or after the pre-established dates that assignment con-tracts are distributed, he or she will be assessed thirty dollars ($30) for each game returned.
+Assignments turned back or declined requires significant extra work by the applicable assignment secretary, accordingly, if a member turns back or declines an assignment anytime during or after the pre-established dates that assignment contracts are published electronically on the currently used web-based assignment program, he or she will be assessed thirty dollars ($30) for each game turned-back or declined.

 Turn-backs exempt from assessment are:

-All assessments must be paid to the applicable assignment secretary on or before the next pre-established assignment contract distribution date.
+All assessments must be paid to the applicable assignment secretary on or before the next pre-established Association instructional meeting.
 If the assessment(s) are not paid on or before this date, the member’s assignment contracts for the next assignment period will be withheld and re-distributed to other qualified members.
-If the turn-back occurs after the last contract distribution date, the assessment must be paid to the applicable assignment secretary prior to the notification of playoff assignments or the member’s playoff assignment will be withheld.
+If the turn-back occurs after the last pre-established Association instructional meeting, the assessment must be paid to the applicable assignment secretary prior to the notification of playoff assignments or the member’s playoff assignment will be withheld.
 If a playoff assignment is turned back or if any assessments are still due after the end of football season, the assessment must be paid to the applicable assignment secretary before any assignments are made the following year.

 Assignment Contract Dates: